kotari/xpath_json/readme.md

-# Describe xpath_json project and how to use it to extract values from json
+# Extract data from JSON using Xpath approach

+## Background
+In python to extract a value from JSON structure we have to write obj['key'] or obj[index] and it gets even more convoluted when we try to extract a value based on certain conditions

 ## Goal
-Simplify extracting data from JSON using xpath like approach.
+This library tries to simplify extracting data from JSON using xpath like approach which are pretty much 1 liners

-Here I choose the delimiter to be **'/'** and not **'.'** as document can have a **'.'** in the key attribute
-## How to extract data
+## How does it work
-Below exmaples are based on the sample provided below

 ```
 xpath_json.extract('spouse/firstName', input) #Extract Spouse firstName
 xpath_json.extract('addresses/#', input) #Extract number of addresses